Srinivasan-Akash/Your-Justise-is-our-top-priority/README.md

 # Your-Justise-is-our-top-priority [![Justise](https://img.shields.io/badge/Template-Project-red)](http://www.gnu.org/licenses/agpl-3.0) [![Template Project](https://img.shields.io/badge/Technologies%20-HTML%2FCSS-brightgreen)](http://www.gnu.org/licenses/agpl-3.0)

 This is basically a one pager webpage for an imaginary company that provides juistise to thier customers.
 The project made in HTML/CSS.
 Hope you like my project !!
 And Note that I haven't made it responsive it only works in laptop screen if you are useing desktop please zomm in or out that might work .
+I have made it responsive in mobile devices 370px to 480px

 ## 🛠 Technologies Used